Rails raw vs html_safe

 end

-2.Add greeting message to Greeting
+2.Add greeting message to Greeting model

 class Greeting